yhuang85/mandy/build-source/source/math/contact-morse-theory.rst

 Recall that although the existence of contact Morse functions, in abundance as a matter of fact, was established in [Gir02]_, nearly no flexibility is available for these rather abstract functions, which makes it hardly useful in practice.
 On the other hand, one cannot expect genericity to hold in the sense of usual transversality theory as in the smooth case because contact structures are by no means generic in that sense.

 As a matter of fact, it makes little sense to even look for (generic) homotopies between contact Morse functions because it violates the first principle of separation between topological and contact topological considerations.
-Instead, let's emphasize once again that the decomposition :eq:`heegaard-decomposition` is always the first step when decomposing a contact manifold :math:`(M, \xi)`.
+Instead, let's emphasize once again that the decomposition :math:`\eqref{eq_heegaard_decomposition}` is always the first step when decomposing a contact manifold :math:`(M, \xi)`.
 Recall that the contact handlebodies :math:`H_1, H_2 \subset M` are uniquely determined by the corresponding isotropic skeleta, which also capture the topology of :math:`M`.
 For this reason, we introduce the following terminology:

 	Up to a negligible ambiguity, either :math:`H_1, H_2` or their skeleta are called *topological skeleta* of :math:`(M, \xi)`.